 Ageing affects skin texture, colour and tone.
 Skin loses collagen which provides the essential layer of padding between the skin and the structure below.
 This loss of collagen causes the skin to thin out, lose elasticity and sag.
 Ageing also dries out the skin since hyaluronic acid, which helps the skin retain moisture, gets depleted.

-Platelet-Rich Plasma (PRP) Therapy is a rejuvenation therapy which uses the innate healing and regenerative powers of your own blood.
+Platelet-Rich Plasma (PRP) Therapy is a rejuvenation treatment that uses the innate healing and regenerative powers of your own blood.
 Your blood platelets, rich in growth factors, are injected into targeted areas of your skin or scalp to stimulate and accelerate cell regeneration.
 PRP Therapy can be used to regenerate tissue on any part of the body.

-This capability makes PRP an effective tool for our dermatologists to:
+This capability makes PRP an effective treatment tool for our dermatologists to:

 Both collagen (support) and hyaluronic acid (volume) need to be replenished in order to reverse the visible signs of ageing.
-This requires cellular rejuvenation, and dermatologists depend on Platelet-Rich Plasma (PRP) Therapy to do so.
+This requires cellular rejuvenation, and dermatologists depend on PRP Therapy to do so.

-Platelets in the blood contain growth factors that promote healing and regeneration of cells.
-Platelet-Rich Plasma (PRP) is blood plasma that contains around five times the concentration of platelets found in normal blood.
+Platelets in the blood contain growth factors that promote the healing and regeneration of cells.
+PRP is blood plasma that contains around five times the concentration of platelets found in normal blood.
 It is made by drawing a bit of your blood, centrifuging it to concentrate the platelets in the plasma, and then isolating this platelet-rich plasma from the red blood cells and the white blood cells.
 This concentrate is then injected into the targeted area.

 The regenerative properties of platelets get down to work, to improve skin texture, tone and elasticity by replenishing collagen and hyaluronic acid, reactivating tissue generation and developing new blood vessels.